A guide for schools and education professionals

 Early Help and Prevention Locality Teams and Public services (schools, police and health) have been organised into three cluster areas in Portsmouth: the north of the city, the centre of the city and the south of the city.

-The Early Help and Prevention teams provide the healthy child offer for 0-5s, parenting support and bespoke packages of support facilitated by a lead professional building on the idea of ‘team around the worker’, so that relationships are built with a key professional who can be supported by other professionals to provide direct work, rather than a referral on actions.
+The Early Help and Prevention teams provide the healthy child offer for pre birth-5s, parenting support and bespoke packages of support facilitated by a lead professional building on the idea of ‘team around the worker’, so that relationships are built with a key professional who can be supported by other professionals to provide direct work, rather than a referral on actions.

-Family Hubs are for families with babies, children and young people from birth until they reach the age of 19 (or up to 25 for young people with special educational needs and disabilities).
+Family Hubs are for families with babies, children and young people from birth until they reach the age of 18 (or up to 25 for young people with special educational needs and disabilities).
+Portsmouth’s Family Hubs are delivered through a formal partnership between Portsmouth City Council and Solent NHS Trust.
+There are Family Hubs in Buckland, Somerstown, Milton, Hilsea and Paulsgrove.
+There are family Hub champions based within the hubs that families can speak to for support and advice.

 Wellbeing in Education